kanaya/Pineapple_II/doc/hardware.md

 # Pineapple II

+_Edition 2.0.1 for Pineapple II version 2.0.1-Alpha._

 Pineapple II is an artist-friendly computer that can convert analog voltage to MIDI signal.

 ## Overview

 Pineapple II can take up to 4 analog inputs (0-5V) and converts them to MIDI signals.
-An edge of the analog signal (e.g. 0V to 0.1V or 5V down to 4.9V) causes MIDI Note On signal.
-Continuous change of the input voltage causes MIDI Control Change, and drop to 0V (or rise up to 5V) causes MIDI Note Off.
+An edge of the analog signal (e.g. 0V to 0.1V) causes MIDI Note On signal.
+Continuous change of the input voltage causes MIDI Control Change, and drop to 0V causes MIDI Note Off.

 Up to 4 analog sensors can be attached to Pineapple II.
-The sensor can be (A) variable-resistance type (nonconductive when not active), (B) analog voltage output (0V when not active), or (C) I2C sensor.
+The sensor can be (1) **Passive:** variable-resistance type (nonconductive when not active), (2) **Active:** analog voltage output (0V when not active), or (3) **Digital:** I2C sensor.

 The sensor port (named GeekPort II) of Pineapple II has 6 pins as follows.